|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 The characterization of shale gas formation is rapidly gaining prominence as a result of the increasingly important role of unconventional reservoirs in South China.
 Engineering practices such as horizontal drilling and hydraulic fracturing in shale gas formation has created a need for volumetric quantification not only of fracturing but of other geomechanical properties such as Young’s Modulus, Poisson’s Ratio, and maximum horizontal stress direction, in addition to more conventional reservoir properties such as lithology, brittleness, TOC and porosity as input for reservoir simulations

-Summary It is the key for the success of the Paleozoic marine shale gas exploration and development in the South China to search for the sweet spots or shale gas-rich zones within the shale gas reservoir.
+It is the key for the success of the Paleozoic marine shale gas exploration and development in the South China to search for the sweet spots or shale gas-rich zones within the shale gas reservoir.
 Since it directly impacts the shale gas enrichment degree and hydro-fracturing effect of the shale gas reservoir, the development degree of shale gas reservoir fractures is the important factor for the prediction and evaluation of the sweet spots or shale gas-rich zones.
+This paper proposes a seismic fracture facies evaluation workflow for shale gas reservoir and its application technique through the utilization of the 100 km2 wide-azimuth 3D seismic data post stack attributes in the Block MA shale gas exploration area.
 We focus especially on using neural network technique to analyze the 3D seismic attribute data for fracture prediction.
 The examples show that using the wide-azimuth 3D seismic attribute technique could play an important role in the prediction and assessment of the gas-rich zones in shale gas reservoirs.
-Introduction In the exploration and production process of shale gas, the optimization of favorable shale gas areas, the prediction of sweet spots or shale gas-rich zones and the hydro-fracturing effect assessment are the three key stages.